 Engineering: professions, practice and skills 2

 This module extends your planning of personal and professional development in engineering enabling you to further develop the skills you need to achieve professional engineering status.
 Team working plays an important role.
-You’ll develop these skills through remote practical engineering activities, using a home experiment kit.
-This replaces a week-long compulsory residential school that we’ve cancelled for 2022 due to the uncertainty associated with the COVID-19 pandemic.
-With the support of experienced tutors, you’ll explore real-world engineering phenomena and undertake analysis and design work as carried out by engineers.
+You’ll develop these skills in practical engineering activities delivered via home experiment kits and a one-day online project school.
+With the support of experienced tutors, you’ll work both on your own and in a small team to explore real-world engineering phenomena and undertake analysis and design work as carried out by engineers.
 You’ll continue to explore the world of professional engineering as you further develop and practise a range of key skills needed in your workplace and for study.

 What you will study